-Floating boat dock, one piling, gangway, and dolphin: \$219 per year, with an annual Consumer Price Index adjustment.
+Floating boat dock, gangway, ramp, and two pilings: \$128 per year, with an annual Consumer Price Index Adjustment.

 Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.